Guangzhou Metro: Line 14

 Two sections of Line 14 are currently in service.
 The Knowledge City Branch Line, a ten-station 21.01 km long route located mainly within Huangpu, opened on 28 December 2017.
 The branch line operates primarily within Huangpu between Xinhe and Zhenlong, serving the Sino-Singapore Guangzhou Knowledge City.
 The mainline segment to Conghua opened a year later on 28 December 2018 and runs from in Baiyun District to Dongfeng in Conghua.
 A southward extension via Jichang (Airport) Road to in Baiyun District opened on 29 September 2025.
 A further extension south to Guangzhou railway station is under construction.
 Line 14 was the first Guangzhou Metro line to run express services.
-Line 14's color is brown.